 Proper school behavior cannot be over-emphasized.
 Students that provide misinformation and/or refuse to take responsibility for his/her own behavior may be assigned additional consequences.
 Students that commit violent or illegal infractions may not be afforded verbal warnings.
 Guidelines outlining the possible consequences resulting due to various infractions are listed below.
-School principals hold discretionary rights when assigning consequences, and will take into consideration the age and grade level of the student/s as well as other pertinent information specific to the situation.
+Principals and Assistant Principals hold discretionary rights when assigning consequences and will take into account grade level, age and other pertinent information.
+Additionally, in some cases a Principal may consider initiating a student conduct agreement with the parent and student in lieu of recommending that a Superintendent's hearing be held.